adriangb/xpresso/docs/advanced/dependencies/responses.md

 These functions can only be called from within the teardown of a dependency.
 If called from anywhere else (inside the endpoint or in the setup of a context manager dependency) they will raise an exception.
-Further, modifying the response or calling `set_response()` will only work from a dependency in the `"operation"` scope (otherwise the response has already been sent).
+Further, modifying the response or calling `set_response()` will only work from a dependency in the `"endpoint"` scope (otherwise the response has already been sent).

 ## Reading responses